standsleeping/prodwatch-extension/README.md

    - Recent calls with actual parameters used in production
    - Execution time metrics
    - Error information if the function failed
-5. **Stay Updated**: Data refreshes automatically when switching between files, or manually refresh on demand
+5. **Stay Updated**: Data refreshes automatically when switching between files, or enable automatic polling for real-time updates, or manually refresh on demand

 ## Requirements